mimi165/pdsnd_github/README.md

 bikeshare.py - Python codes to investigate US Bikeshare data

 ### Credits
-Credits go to Richard and Udacity for creating this great course!
+Credits go to Udacity and its great team of instructors for creating this awesome course!
+*Derek Steer
+*Karl Krueger
+*Juno Lee
+*Richard Kalehoff
+*Ruchi Bhanot